A/N: Alrighty kids, here's chapter two. A bit complicated, but I hope you like it anyway. Thanks for all the support and feedback so far.

-"He was a rapper who guest starred on the season two premiere."
-I explained.
-"He doesn't exist, just like anyone who was ever acted on the show."
-I said, leaning back in his chair.
+"He was a rapper who guest starred on the season two premiere," I explained.
+"He doesn't exist, just like anyone who was ever acted on the show," I said, leaning back in his chair.
 "Crap!"
-I explained suddenly.
+I exclaimed suddenly.
 Wilson looked at me, startled.

 "How did you know she wasn't really my cousin?"
 Wilson asked.

 "Wilson, I'm not trying to con you...
 I watched this show for nearly nine years.
 I know almost everything of importance that happens to you, House, Cameron, Foreman, Chase and Cuddy for the next decade, pretty much," I informed him.
 He once again looked like he wanted to believe me, but the basic laws of the universe prevented him from doing so.

 Suddenly, the door burst open, and House walked in.

 "Wilson, considering you're the one that pawned the patient off on me, you really shouldn't be interrupting-" he broke off when he saw me, leaning on his cane as he tilted his head an observed me.
 "Getting them a bit young now, aren't we?" he asked.